schlatterbeck/pgapack/docs/sphinx/bib.rst

 ..
 [Deb00]  Kalyanmoy Deb.
 An efficient constraint handling method for
             genetic algorithms. *Computer Methods in Applied Mechanics and Engineering,* 186(2–4):311–338, June 2000.
 ..
+[DeJ75]  Kenneth Alan De Jong.
+An Analysis of the Behavior of a Class
+            of Genetic Adaptive Systems.
+Dissertation, University of Michigan, 1975.
+..
 [DG96]   Kalyanmoy Deb and Mayank Goyal.
 A combined genetic adaptive
             search (GeneAS) for engineering design. *Computer Science and Informatics,* 26(4):30–45, 1996.